m3h0w/cnns-and-transfer-learning-for-furniture-recognition/README.md

 # imaterialist_kaggle_competition
-LSDA2018 group work on iMaterialist image recognition competitions hosted on Kaggle.
+Group work on iMaterialist image recognition competitions hosted on Kaggle for Large Scale Data Analysis course at University of Copenhagen.

+The notebooks show examples of classification being made on top of pre-extracted bottleneck features from an ImageNet-pretrained model.